South Sudanese Civil War: Beginning of rebellion (2013–2014)

-Fighting also occurred near the presidential palace and other areas of Juba.
-Ajak Bullen, a doctor at a military hospital, said that "so far, we have lost seven soldiers who died while they were waiting for medical attention and a further 59 who were killed outside."
-The International Crisis Group (ICG) also reported that Machar's house had been bombarded and "surrounded, including with tanks", while "parts of Juba have been reduced to rubble".
-The local Radio Tamazuj suggested UNMISS were absent from the streets in Juba and that December 2013's president of the UN Security Council had announced that the peacekeepers would not intervene in the fighting.
-One incident, in which Human Right Watch describes as the worst single incident during the Juba conflict, was when 200-400 Nuer men were collected, placed in a police force building and massacred.
-The next day, eye witness report seeing hundreds of bodies being moved from a clinic in the Jebel area of Juba.A semblance of calm returned to Juba by 18 December.
-The UN reported that 13,000 people were taking refuge from the fighting in its two compounds in Juba.
-Violence in Juba reportedly calmed, though there were unconfirmed reports of several students killed by security personnel at Juba University on 18 December.
-On 10 February 2014, the UN base in Juba was surrounded by armed government troops and policemen, who demanded that the UN surrender Nuer civilians sheltering there.
+The local Radio Tamazuj suggested UNMISS were absent from the streets in Juba and that president of the UN Security Council Gérard Araud, had announced that the peacekeepers would not intervene in the fighting.
+Human Rights Watch described an incident during the Juba conflict in which 200–300 Nuer men were collected, place in a room and then shot at, killing most of the men.
+The next day, witnesses reported seeing around 200 bodies being moved from a clinic in the Jebel area of Juba.
+A semblance of calm returned to Juba by 18 December, though there were unconfirmed reports of several students being killed by security personnel at Juba University.

-The UN announced that thousands of people had sought refuge within the UN's compounds.
-Two Indian peacekeepers were killed helping to protect 36 civilians in Akobo, Jonglei, when they were attacked by about 2,000 armed Nuer youths.
-The attackers were apparently intending to kill the civilians sheltering at the UN base, in a move condemned by the UN Secretary-General Ban Ki-moon.
+The UN announced that thousands of people had sought refuge within its compounds with 13,000 people taking refuge in its two compounds in Juba.
+Two Indian peacekeepers were killed on 19 December whilst helping to protect 36 civilians in Akobo, Jonglei, when they were attacked by about 2,000 armed Nuer youths.
+The attack was condemned by the UN Secretary-General Ban Ki-moon.
+On 10 February 2014, one of the UN compounds in Juba was surrounded by armed government troops and policemen, who demanded that the UN surrender the Nuer civilians sheltering there.

 About 200 employees of petroleum operators, of which the three largest were China National Petroleum Corp, ONGC Videsh and Petronas, sought refuge at an UN compound in Bentiu.
-This followed the deaths of 16 such workers, five workers at a field in Unity State on 18 December and another 11 at the Thar Jath field the next day.
+This followed the deaths of 16 such workers: five workers at a field in Unity State on 18 December and the other 11 at the Thar Jath field the next day.
 Government soldiers then took control of the fields and said that production continued normally.
 The rebels had reportedly taken over at least some of the country's oil fields amidst fears of Sudan intervening in the country.